LLC Names: Everything You Need to Know

 The number one consideration to make when choosing your LLC name is to ensure it is a legal name.
 There are required words and restricted words that depend on your state.

-Specifically, some states that you include something that identifies what type of business you are.
+Specifically, some state that you include something that identifies what type of business you are.
 For example, you will need to use one of the following phrases: “Limited Liability Company,” “Limited Liability,” or “LLC.”

 In addition to required terminology, some words are restricted.
 You can usually find this list on your state’s website.
 Some of these restricted words are allowed with special permission.